Call for Nominations: 2020 Vilcek-Gold Award for Humanism in Healthcare

 “This is the first humanism-in-healthcare-focused award for the Vilcek Foundation, and the first immigrant-focused award for the Gold Foundation,” said Richard I. Levin, president and CEO of the Arnold P. Gold Foundation.

-Nominators may submit any foreign-born person based in the United States whose work in healthcare, medicine, and public health advocacy demonstrates a commitment to humanistic values.
+Nominators may propose any foreign-born person based in the United States whose work in healthcare, medicine, or public health advocacy demonstrates a commitment to humanistic values.
 Nominators will be asked to describe the accomplishments of their nominee and submit their candidate’s curriculum vitae.
 To be eligible for the award, nominees must have been born outside of the United States and have proof of immigration or naturalized citizenship status (DACA recipients are eligible).
 Nominations for the 2020 award may be made from December 2, 2019, through 5pm EST on January 22, 2020.
 The nomination form and a description of full requirements are available at gold-foundation.org.

 The Vilcek Foundation